University Catalogs

 Faculty are expected to respect the religious traditions of their students and make reasonable accommodations when academic requirements conflict with a student’s sincerely held religious beliefs or practices, unless when such accommodations would cause undue hardship.
 Faculty should not expect the student to disclose their religious affiliation in order to receive a religious accommodation.
 Faculty are expected to work with the student to identify an accommodation that meets the student’s needs and those of the class and that maintains equity for all students in the class.
 A day missed under this accommodation cannot be counted against the attendance policy.

-Graduate Academic Advising is a resource to students and faculty when determining reasonable accommodations for religious observances.
-Students and faculty can reach out to Graduate Academic Advising at any time with questions regarding how to agree upon a reasonable accommodation.
-A student is encouraged to work with their professors directly, but they may also choose to work solely with Graduate Academic Advising, who will then liaise with their professor.
+Graduate Academic Advising and Engagement is a resource to students and faculty when determining reasonable accommodations for religious observances.
+Students and faculty can reach out to Graduate Academic Advising and Engagement at any time with questions regarding how to agree upon a reasonable accommodation.
+A student is encouraged to work with their professors directly, but they may also choose to work solely with Graduate Academic Advising and Engagement, who will then liaise with their professor.
 Once an accommodation is agreed upon, that agreement should be documented in writing; an email between the student and professor can serve as such documentation.

 Residence Requirements/Course Away Policy